britzl/boom/api.md

 ---
 # area
+Area component.
+Use this component to define a collider area and bounds for a game object.

 ## area.area(options)
 Create a collider area and enabled collision detection.
 This will create an area component which is used to describe an area which can collide with other area components.